josja/faceOSC/README.md

 Running the patch:
 - start the video cam using the 'open' button.
 - start face detection and OSC data output using the [x] toggle.
-- start training the first class of a 3 classes classifier model (I selected class 1 and recorded only happy faces, class 2 using angry faces and class 3 using neutral faces).
+- start training the first class of a 3 classes classifier model in Wekinator (I selected class 1 and recorded only happy faces, class 2 using angry faces and class 3 using neutral faces).
 - After you have recorded at least 1000 records (frames) of each class/expression (you can keep the faceOSC patch running and) set your model to [running] instead of training just watch the results of your ML model using the OSCvideos patch reacting to Wekinator's output (load some appropiate videos first in the OSCvideos patch, top = happy, middle = neutral and lowest = angry IIRC)
 - My best achieved result was by using the SVM Linear model but hey, your face maybe different :)